New ammo-free shooting range opens in Rifle

 “They can make more of an educated purchase than just buying something,” Kaufmann said.

-For Timberline gunsmith Thomas Albright, he admits the new range has simultaneously sharpened his shot and broadened horizons.
+For Timberline gunsmith Thomas Albright, he admits the new range has simultaneously sharpened his shot and broadened his horizons.

-“I haven’t done much with shotguns and it’s actually taught me to shoot shotguns for birds,” he said.
+“I haven’t done much with shotguns, and it’s actually taught me to shoot shotguns for birds,” he said.
 “And same with pistols.
-I’ve been trying to learn to shoot with both eyes open and I haven’t been able to do it until three days ago.
+I’ve been trying to learn to shoot with both eyes open, and I haven’t been able to do it until three days ago.
 With the simulator, I’ve been able to learn how to do all of that.
 And it’s just so much cheaper than going out burning through ammo.”

 Kaufmann originally came across the idea of incorporating digital firearm simulations while exploring ways to enhance the shop’s archery lanes.
 In the process of devising a way to install a dark system — an indoor archery method that applies reflective arrow tips — he came across the computerized range, at nearly a third of the cost.